IBM-Cloud/docs/dedicated/index.md

 <dl>
 <dt>**Procurement focal**</dt>
 <dd>Works with the IBM representative on establishing your {{site.data.keyword.Bluemix_notm}} Dedicated environment, including identifying the right people in your organization to work on any aspect of the project.
-The person assigned to this role oversees pattern selection, commercial arrangements, and arrangement of access to customer resources.
-The procurement focal is the overall contact for setting up the dedicated instance.</dd>
+The person assigned to this role takes on a project management role and oversees pattern selection, commercial arrangements, and arrangement of access to customer resources.
+The procurement focal is the overall contact for setting up the dedicated instance and tracking the process of the deployment.</dd>
 <dt>**Compliance officer**</dt>
 <dd>Works with the IBM representative to select a topology and deployment option that meets your security requirements.
 The person assigned to this role works with the IBM compliance consultant to determine which deployment patterns achieve the compliance goals.</dd>
 <dt>**Network specialist**</dt>